 - having a weakened immune system

-It is important to understand that although someone may not have visible sores or symptoms, they may still be infected by the virus and may transmit the virus to others.
-Some of the symptoms associated with this virus include:
+It is important to understand that someone may not have visible sores or symptoms and still be infected by the virus.
+And they may transmit the virus to others.

 HSV can also spread to the eyes, causing a condition called herpes keratitis.
 This can cause symptoms such as eye pain, discharge, and a gritty feeling in the eye.

 There is currently no cure for this virus.
 Treatment focuses on getting rid of sores and limiting outbreaks.

 It is possible that your sores will disappear without treatment.
-However, your doctor may determine that you need one or more of the following medications:
+However, your doctor may determine you need one or more of the following medications:

-These medications can help infected individuals reduce the risk of spreading the virus to other people.
+These medications can help infected individuals reduce the risk of spreading the virus to others.
 The medications also help to lower the intensity and frequency of outbreaks.
 These medications may come in oral (pill) form, or may be applied as a cream.
 For severe outbreaks, these medications may also be administered by injection.

-Although there is no cure for herpes, you can take precautionary measures to avoid becoming infected, or to prevent spreading HSV to another person.
+Although there is no cure for herpes, you can take measures to avoid becoming infected, or to prevent spreading HSV to another person.